CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/plainpool.md

 ### `admin_fee`
 !!! description "`StableSwap.admin_fee() -> uint256: view`"

     Getter for the admin fee.
+It is a constant and is set to 50% (5000000000).

     Returns: admin fee (`uint256`).